JustinWangsa/Inventory-Management-System-Website/UserGuide.md

 ### Adding a New Item

 1. Click the **"Add"** button.
-2. Fill in the item details (e.g., name, quantity).
+2. Fill in the item details (e.g., Remarks, quantity).
 3. Click **Submit** to save the new item.

 ### Editing an Existing Item